Ayokunle/CS4098-1/README.md

 	- Verify that modal dialog box with header "Pathway Support" appears
 - To show pathway support action list
 	- Go to pathway support popup
-	- Click the "+" button to create a new pathway (Currently using test data so it will "create" 3 pathways and no more than that)
+	- Click the "+" button
+	- Select the pathway you want to create an instance of
+	- Click ok
-	- Click on the pathway when it turns dark blue
+	- Mouse over the pathway and click it when it turns dark blue
 	- Verify that the action list appears below the pathway list
-- To update status of individual actions
-	- Click on a pathway to display the action list
+	- Click "expand" on the action you want to select
-	- Click the expand button on one of the actions
-	- Click either "Start", "Suspend", "Finish" or "Abort" button when they appear
-	- Verify that the text beside "State: " changes upon clicking any of the buttons
+	- Verify that the start, suspend, abort and finish buttons appear (these are currently unfinished)
 - To test backend functionality
 	- Enter CS4098/test directory
 	- Run "python3 create_process_test.py"